grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

   called Calculate may not be changed from returning the sum of two numbers to returning the difference of two numbers.

-  Protecting Go packaged with backwards compatibility is expected to be a contentious proposal.
+  Protecting Go packages with backwards compatibility is expected to be a contentious proposal.
 However, it has positive benefits:

   - It makes us good open-source citizens, allowing people to use Grafana Agent